carloacu/onsem-android-releases/README.md

 Onsem Android releases
 ======================

-Maven repository for the Onsem Android releases
+Maven repository for the Onsem Android releases\n
 Url of the project: https://github.com/carloacu/onsem-android